sammyhenningsson/shaf/README.md

   }
 }
 ```
 This is the collection of posts (which currently is empty, see `$response['_embedded']['posts']`).
-Notice the link with rel _doc:create-form_.
+Notice the link with rel _create-form_.
 This is the api telling us that we may add new post resources.
 Let's follow that link!
 ```sh
 curl http://localhost:3000/post/form | jq
 ```